NREL/pysam/docs/index.rst

 `SAM <http://www.github.com/nrel/sam>`_ is open-source.
 PySAM provides a native Python interface for the models found in SAM Simulation Core, (`SSC <http://www.github.com/nrel/ssc>`_).

+PySAM enables developers to run the underlying modules that make up a simulation in SAM.
+A single simulation such as for a PV Battery Commercial case is process chaining together multiple unit modules.
+PySAM, and SAM's other software development kits, expose these unit modules so that they can be customized and embedded in software applications.

 Getting Started
 ------------------------------------------